 How do young children understand the contextual boundaries of rules?

 In our daily lives, we are members of many communities.
-It is often the case that certain words or gestures have different meanings outside and within a given community.
+It is common that certain words or gestures have different meanings outside and within a given community.

-In our current study for children aged 3-4, we are aiming to find out whether children are already sensitive to the boundaries within or outside which certain gestures or requests can be interpreted differently.
-During the game, two of our colleagues play together with the participating child, and with known objects.
-Some of the games have rules that include pairs of objects that constitue a part of our cultural knowledge (for example, the key opens the lock), while others create a new situation invented on the spot (for example, the key in this case is a small spoon which can be used to mix all kinds of drinks in a cup).
-During the game, one of the experimenters is constantly present, while the other observes the games in certain situations, but leaves the room in other situations.
-At the end of each play episode, the second experimenter sits at the table, and decides to play herself, and we plan to explore the reasoning of children about which game is she planning to start: the invented one or the one that could be know to all members of a culture.
+In this study, we aimed to investigate whether children between three and four are sensitive to these boundaries of knowledge and understand that certain gestures or requests can be interpreted differently inside or outside these boundaries.
+During the game, two experimenters played with the participating child.
+They played with known objects.
+Some of the games had rules that included object pairs that constituted a part of our cultural knowledge (for example, key opened the lock), while others created new situations invented on the spot (key symbolized a small spoon).
+During the game, one of the experimenters was constantly present, while the other observed the game in one situation but left the room in the other.
+At the end of each play episode, the second experimenter sat at the table and decided to play herself.
+We investigated how children reasoned about the request of the experimenter, whether they wanted to play the invented rule or the one that could be known to all members of a cultural community.

 The results show that preschoolers already follow this and choose accordingly.
 Thus if the experimenter saw that the key was a spoon in the last game, children were more likely to give it to her.
 On the other hand, if the experimenter was not in the room during the games, children were more likely to give the lock, as its use is known outside the game.